This recipe for whole roasted pumpkin soup is so easy to prepare and is packed full of flavour. A great meal to have in the freezer.

 - Once the pumpkin has cooled then peel away the skin, cut in half and scoop out the seeds.
 Chop into large pieces or mash it.
 Now you can store it for later or use it in your soup.

-- Rip the bread into bite sized chunks and spread out on an oven tray.
+- Homemade croutons: Rip the bread into bite sized chunks and spread out on an oven tray.
 Drizzle with olive oil, then bake in the oven until golden, approx 15 minutes.

-- Heat 1 Tbsp of olive oil in a large pot, add crushed garlic and sauté for a minute.
+- To make the soup: Heat 1 Tbsp of olive oil in a large pot, add crushed garlic and sauté for a minute.

 - Peel the skin off the roasted onion and roughly chop, add to pot along with ground cumin.
 Stir together with oil and garlic.